InnoFang/code-counter/README_zh.md

   -p PATH, --path PATH  specify a file or directory path you want to search -o OUTPUT, --output OUTPUT
-                        specify a output path if you want to store the result -v VISUAL, --visual VISUAL
-                        choose to whether to visualize the result
+                        specify a output path if you want to store the result -v, --visual          choose to whether to visualize the result

 ```

 ## 配置